-- 1. First, your child's doctor searches for their donor.
+- 1. First, your doctor searches for your child's donor.
 This can take weeks to months. - 2.
 Then, your child will get chemotherapy, and possibly radiation, to kill the unhealthy cells.
 This can take up to 2 weeks. - 3.
-On transplant day the donated cells are given to your child through an intravenous (IV) infusion.
-The new cells travel to the inside of their bones. - 4.
-After a few weeks, the donated cells begin to make healthy blood cells. - 5.
+On transplant day, the donated cells are given to your child through an intravenous (IV) infusion.
+The new cells travel to the inside of their bones.

+- 4. After a few weeks, the donated cells begin to make healthy blood cells. - 5.
 Then, your child will need many months to recover.
 Your child will spend some of this time in or near the hospital.